Getting Data with Pelican

 To upload, specify a directory and Pelican will compress it for you:

-pelican object put <local/path/to/directory> pelican://<federation-url></namespace-prefix></path/to/directory.tar.gz>?pack=tar.gz
+pelican object put <local/path/to/directory> pelican://<federation-url></namespace-prefix></path/to/collection.tar.gz>?pack=tar.gz

 Pelican accepts the following values for the pack query: